-For the Initial Application phase, all MF developments seeking funding from Minnesota Housing should download the 2015 Intended Methods Worksheet on the Minnesota Housing Building Standards web page and complete as follows:
+For the Initial Application Phase, all MF developments seeking funding from Minnesota Housing must download the current Intended Methods Worksheet on the Minnesota Housing Building Standards webpage and complete as follows:

 - 1. Provide project information (Project Name, Location, etc.). - 2.
-Indicate the "Application" Submittal Phase on the top right of the first page - 3.
+Indicate the "Application" Submittal Phase on the top right of the first page. - 3.
 Indicate "Construction Type." - 4.
-For each Criteria, check either "Yes", "No", "Not Applicable" (N/A), or "Waiver Request" (WR) under the "Intent to Comply" columns.
+For each Criteria, check either "Yes," "No," "Not Applicable" (N/A), or "Waiver Request" (WR) under the "Intent to Comply" columns.
 All applicable Mandatory Criteria must be included. - 5.
 For each Optional Criteria selected, indicate number of optional points under the "Selected Optional Points" (OP) column. - 6.
-For each applicable and selected Criteria, provide and explanation under the "How Will Criteria Be Implemented?" column.
-Also include where each criteria item is documented by listing draw sheet number, specifications section number, or other. - If a waiver is being requested, it must be included on a separate Minnesota Housing Waiver Request form available on the Minnesota Housing Building Standards web page. - 8.
-Borrower/Developer/Owner and the Architect of Record/Borrower's Architect must sign and date the "Intent to Comply Certification Initial Application Phase".
+For each applicable and selected Criteria, provide an explanation under the "How Will Criteria Be or How Was Criteria Implemented?
+And where in the plans, specifications, or other place will compliance be or was compliance documented?" column. - 7.
+If a waiver is being requested, it must be included on a separate Minnesota Housing Waiver Request form available on the Minnesota Housing Building Standards webpage. - 8.
+Borrower/Developer/Owner and the Architect of Record/Borrower's Architect must sign and date the "Intent to Comply Certification Initial Application Phase."

-For the Loan Commitment/Loan Closing phase, all MF developments must:
+For the Loan Commitment/Loan Closing Phase, all MF developments must:

 - 1. Indicate the "Loan Commitment/Loan Closing" Submittal Phase on the top right of the first page. - 2.
 Update the "Date Last Updated." - 3.
-Update, revise, and correct changes based upon the final Minnesota Housing approved set of construction documents and construction contract.

-4. The Borrower/Developer/Owner, Architect of Record/Borrower's Architect, and General Contractor must sign and date the "Contract Document Compliance Certification - Loan Commitment/Closing Phase".
+Update, revise and correct changes based upon the final Minnesota Housing approved set of construction documents and construction contract. - 4.
+The Borrower/Developer/Owner, Architect of Record/Borrower's Architect, and General Contractor must sign and date the "Contract Document Compliance Certification Loan Commitment/Closing Phase."